 On the other hand, sometimes it’s still hard to be living in the unknown and not know where I’m headed.
 I know that none of us knows the future, but we often like to think we do.
 Last month I got to talk with members of different leadership boards of Ethnos360 and it was nice to get to actually meet some of them, but there are still no answers about returning to My Country.
 Still waiting, and waiting can still be hard.

 Well, there you have it.
 On one hand, God is good.
 But on the other hand, life can still be hard.
 But on the other hand, it gives us opportunities to trust Him more.
 But on the other hand, growth sometimes hurts.
 But on the other hand, it’s when it hurts that you can experience His peace that passes understanding.

-Thanks for your continued prayers for me, for My People, and for the country of Burkina Faso!
+Thanks for your continued prayers for me, for My People, and for My Country!